p41nk1ll3r/CRISP/index.md

 ## Welcome to CRISP

-CRISP is a multi-faceted project to study extinction towards supernovae and their environments though a variety of observational techniques including photometry,integral field spectroscopy and polarimetry of both SNe and their hosts, as well as machine learning tools and radiative transfer techniques.
+CRISP is a multi-faceted project to study extinction towards supernovae (SNe) and their environments though a variety of observational techniques including photometry, integral field spectroscopy and polarimetry of both SNe and their hosts, as well as machine learning tools and radiative transfer techniques.

 <p align="center">
 <img src="crisp_logo_cut.jpg" alt="alt text" width=300 height=200>